johnsogg/cs2270/homeworks/hw-4-btree-design/btree-invariants.md

    `key[i]`.
 The node pointed to by the final child pointer holds keys that are larger than the final key.
 8. Leaves must have at least `round_up(m/2) - 1` keys.
+9. The node's `num_keys` and `is_leaf` members accurately describe the number of keys and if the node is a leaf or not.

 The `round_up` function is equivalent to the C++ `ceil` function: it gives you the smallest integer that is equal to or greater than the